jotpowers/College-Grads/realestate.md

 **Summary**

-It is important to actually quantify this is real numbers and to take a shot at that I'm going to use the numbers I have layed out over in [Real Estate](realestate.md).
+It is important to actually quantify this is real numbers and to take a shot at that I'm going to use the numbers I have laid out over in [Real Estate](realestate.md).

 * Stock Market: 7.2%
 * Real estate: 6.9%